csunkin/mllab/content/authors/zoe-hakonsson/_index.md

 ---
 # Display name
-title: "Ethel Tabada"
+title: "Zoe Hakonsson"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ethel_tabada"
+- "zoe-hakonsson"

 # Is this the primary user of the site?
 superuser: false